-(2) Early help means providing support as soon as a problem emerges at any point in a child's life.
+- (1) In cases which also involve a concern or an allegation of abuse against a staff member, see Part four of this guidance. - (2) Early help means providing support as soon as a problem emerges at any point in a child's life.
 Where a child would benefit from co-ordinated early help, an early help inter-agency assessment should be arranged.
-Chapter one of Working Together to Safeguard Children provides detailed guidance on the early help process.
-(3) Referrals should follow the process set out in the local threshold document and local protocol for assessment.
-Chapter one of Working Together to Safeguard Children.

-(4) Under the Children Act 1989, local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
+Chapter one of Working Together to Safeguard Children provides detailed guidance on the early help process. - (3) Referrals should follow the process set out in the local threshold document and local protocol for assessment.
+Chapter one of Working Together to Safeguard Children. - (4) Under the Children Act 1989, local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
 Children in need may be assessed under section 17 of the Children Act 1989.
 Under section 47 of the Children Act 1989, where a local authority has reasonable cause to suspect that a child is suffering or likely to suffer significant harm, it has a duty to make enquiries to decide whether to take action to safeguard or promote the child's welfare.
-Full details are in Chapter one of Working Together to Safeguard Children.

-(5) This could include applying for an Emergency Protection Order (EPO).
+Full details are in Chapter one of Working Together to Safeguard Children. - (5) This could include applying for an Emergency Protection Order (EPO).

 Records and Monitoring Well-kept records are essential to good child protection practice.
 All incidents relating to child protection must be recorded on the Isams Well Being Manager system or on the Child Protection safeguarding forms (See Appendix 2: Child Protection Safeguarding forms), together with any accompanying notes.
 Hard copies of paper forms must be given to the Designated Safeguarding Lead, who will ensure that a copy is kept securely.
-The Isams system and the Designated Safeguarding Lead will also ensure that details are given to any other person who needs to know about the particular child under threat, and who might be involved in the monitoring of that child.
+The iSAMS system and the Designated Safeguarding Lead will also ensure that details are given to any other person who needs to know about the particular child under threat, and who might be involved in the monitoring of that child.
 The DSL will also be responsible for liaising with any other agencies to which a referral might be warranted and will transfer the record on to a future school, obtaining a receipt from the receiving school.
 On admission to our school, enquiries are routinely made to a child's previous school to ensure that any relevant information is relayed to us.
 The school will also notify the relevant social care if there is an unexplained absence of more than two days of a pupil who is on the child protection register.

-Information Sharing KCSIE makes it clear that the school has clear powers to share, hold and use information for safeguarding and child protection purposes.
+Information Sharing KCSIE 2024 makes it clear that the school has clear powers to share, hold and use information for safeguarding and child protection purposes.
 The school will be guided by the seven golden rules for information sharing, (from Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers, July 2018).